walterrowe/capture-one-scripts/back-to-raw/README.md

 # BACK-to-RAW

-For the selected variants try to find matching pairs of DNG and camera native raw files.
-When matching pairs are found, copy all adjustments, metadata, keywords, ratings, labels from the DNG file back to the matching camera native raw file.
+For the selected variants try to find matching pairs of files.
+The user chooses the source file extension, one or more target file extensions, and what to sychronize.
+When matching pairs of source and target are found, copy one or more of adjustments, metadata, keywords, ratings, labels from the souce file to the matching target file(s).

 Requirements: exiftool